IanKulin/small-csrf/README.md

 });
 ```

-Then fetch the token when your SPA initializes.
+Then fetch the token when your SPA initialises.

 ## Contributing

-Contributions and issues are welcome, especially for any security issues.
+Contributions and issues are welcome, especially for security issues.

 ## License